-Palazzo Grassi announces “open-end”, a major monographic exhibition dedicated to Marlene Dumas, due to open to the public on Sunday 27 March 2022.
+Palazzo Grassi presents “open-end”, a major monographic exhibition dedicated to Marlene Dumas, until 8 January 2023.

 The exhibition, entitled “open-end”, is curated by Caroline Bourgeois in collaboration with Marlene Dumas.
 It brings together over 100 works and focuses on her whole pictorial production, with a selection of paintings and drawings created between 1984 and today, including unseen works made in the last few years.
 Presented over the two floors of Palazzo Grassi, the works exhibited come from the Pinault Collection, as well as from international museums and private collections.